SALT-NLP/pair/README.md

 </table>

 ## *What is PAIR?*
-:people_holding_hands: `PAIR` is designed to help you identify and mitigate indexical biases in your IR systems. :people_holding_hands: `PAIR` includes a set of evaluation metrics, data resources, human subjects study interfaces, and
+:people_holding_hands: `PAIR` is designed to help you identify and mitigate indexical biases in your IR systems. :people_holding_hands: `PAIR` includes a set of evaluation metrics, data resources, and human subjects study interfaces that help you measure and experimentally understand the Search Engine Manipulation Effect.

 ## Setup